alexellis/growlab/data-logger/README.md

   python3 main.py
 ```

+> Note: if you're using a BMP280 sensor then add an addition environment variable of `SENSOR=bmp280`

 ## Going further with a dashboard

 Deploy Grafana to faasd using the instructions in the [eBook Serverless For Everyone Else](https://gumroad.com/l/serverless-for-everyone-else)